jaunario/SiRiUS/README.md

 ### Schema Builder
   The Schema Builder allows a user to design a schema for running ORYZA for different purposes.
 A schema is a set of configurations needed to run ORYZA.
+In addition to the usual ORYZA Parameters that needs to be specified, the Area of Interest (AOI), is a major component of a schema which allows Sirius to automatically provide weather and soil inputs for the simulations.
+It also provides a convenient way to ingest real-world farm management practices in any run of ORYZA.

-This includes the Area of Interest (AOI), and the target period covered.
-It organizes schemas so that files are easier to retrieve.
+  The Schema Builder organizes schemas so that files are easier to retrieve for review.
 It is best to create a UI for this to avoid changing the modules for every run.

 ### Controller - Worker
   The Controller manages the execution of a schema and delegates simulation runs to workers.
 A worker is basically a clone of ORYZA, copied in a different folder.
 The ORYZA executable, originally, can only be called/run once; but if you create a copy of the executable file in a different folder together with input files, a user will be able to run another instance at the same time and essentially double the efficiency.
 For powerful computers, the controller will be able to run more than 2 parallel instances of ORYZA by setting NWORKERS parameter to at least 3.